The Art of Bridging the Gap between Scientists and the Public

-This story is to demonstrate that in the end, you have to be able think from a listener’s point of view to convey your message.
+This story demonstrates that in the end, you have to be able to think from a listener’s point of view to convey your message.
 Then maybe he can answer his own question.

 It’s Hard to Communicate Your Science to the Public